Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Uncertainty Modeling in COVID-19 Vaccine Supply Chain Models

-In response to supply chain uncertainties, vaccine literature, besides leveraging the inventory balancing types equation discussed earlier, also resorts to continuous or periodic inventory review policy.
-Moreover, \citet{mak2022managing}, focuses on the scenario of very limited supply during early period of COVID-19, examined with varied two-dose vaccine rollout policies by analyzing the related inventory dynamics.
+In response to supply chain uncertainties, vaccine literature, besides leveraging the inventory balancing equations discussed earlier, also uses to continuous or periodic inventory review policies. \citet{mak2022managing} focus on the scenario of very limited supply during the early period of COVID-19, examine varied two-dose vaccine rollout policies by analyzing the related inventory dynamics.

-Under continuous review policy, reorder point and reorder quantity are the key decisions to make such that the remaining inventory ($d^{@l}_{\max}$) should be able to satisfy the lead time demand ($d(l)$) with the desired service level ($1 - \alpha$) (i.e. $\mathbb{P} (d(l) \leq d^{@l}_{\max} ) \geq 1 - \alpha$). \citet{manupati2021multi} use continuous review policy and EOQ structure to model this uncertainty assuming normally distributed demand.
-In their work, resulting total cost for a distribution center and reorder point is expressed in terms of the order quantity as shown in \eqref{eq:uncertain-DC}. \citet{shah2022investigation} also use similar type of ensembles of continuous review and EOQ policy and investigate carbon emission from vaccine inventory system.
+Under a continuous review policy, the reorder point and reorder quantity are the key decisions to make such that the remaining inventory ($d^{@l}_{\max}$) satisfies the lead time demand ($d(l)$) at the desired service level ($1 - \alpha$) (i.e., $\mathbb{P} (d(l) \leq d^{@l}_{\max} ) \geq 1 - \alpha$). \citet{manupati2021multi} use a continuous review policy and EOQ structure to model this uncertainty assuming Normally distributed demand.
+In their work, resulting total cost for a distribution center (DC) and reorder point is expressed in terms of the order quantity as shown in \eqref{eq:uncertain-DC}. \citet{shah2022investigation} also use similar type of ensembles of continuous review and EOQ policy and investigate carbon emission from a vaccine inventory system.

-Periodic review policy-based inventory decisions that reviews stocks periodically is considered using a newsvendor modeling framework. \citet{yarmand2014optimal} proposed a closed-form solution to Phase-1 allocation of their two-phase vaccine allocation problem using the newsvendor approach.
-This work uses the ratio of underage cost to summation of underage and overage cost and finds a closed form solution for vaccine allocation.
+Periodic review policy-based inventory decisions that review stocks periodically are considered using a newsvendor modeling framework. \citet{yarmand2014optimal} propose a closed-form solution to Phase-1 allocation of a two-phase vaccine allocation problem using the newsvendor approach.
+This work uses the ratio of underage cost to summation of underage and overage cost and finds a closed-form solution for vaccine allocation.
 The newsvendor structure is also utilized to model contracts for supply chain coordination \citep{chick2008supply}.